openwisp/ansible-openwisp2/README.md

 Substitute `openwisp2.mydomain.com` with your hostname.

+Now proceed with the following steps:

-Change the password (and the username if you like) of the superuser as soon as possible.
+1. change the password (and the username if you like) of the superuser as soon as possible

-The superuser will be created only the first time the playbook is run.
+2. edit the information of the default organization
+3. in the default organization you just updated, note down the automatically generated *shared secret* option, you will need it to use the [auto-registration feature of openwisp-config](https://github.com/openwisp/openwisp-config#automatic-registration)

+Now you are ready to start configuring your network! **If you need help** you can ask questions on one of the official [OpenWISP Support Channels](http://openwisp.org/support.html).

 Install OpenWISP2 locally (laptop, desktop pc)
 ----------------------------------------------